Green Bean Casserole Recipe from Diners, Drive-Ins and Dives

 Put the whole mess in a 13×9 pan, spread evenly, sprinkle breadcrumbs and parsley (if desired) evenly, bake at 350 degrees for about 15 minutes.
 Then spread French-fried onions on thickly and bake for another 10-15 minutes.

-Options: stir in about 2 Tablespoons of bacon bits, and you can also add some of the French fried onions to the mix just before putting it in the baking dish.
-You can also add some of that leftover turkey to it, for a great after-Thanksgiving meal.
+Optional: Stir in about 2 Tablespoons of bacon bits into the mixture.
+You can also add some of that leftover turkey (about 2 cups), for a great after-Thanksgiving meal.